 Food and Medications

 Prescription medications are often an important part of senior healthcare.
 Some of these medications need to be taken with food.
 Other medications work less effectively with some foods.
 Your loved one may not be able to take their medications on schedule, or may forget to take them with food, which can lead to stomach upsets and other problems.
-Our caregivers can ensure that your loved one is taking exactly the right medication in the right way, for the most effective use of these medications.
+The caregivers we refer can ensure that your loved one is taking exactly the right medication in the right way, for the most effective use of these medications.

 A healthy diet is important throughout a person’s life, but is especially critical for older people.
 If you are having concerns about your senior loved one’s eating habits and nutrition, call Florida First Health Care in Delray Beach, FL to discuss our services today.
-We offer the best senior home health care in Davie, Broward, and Palm Beach Counties.
+We offer the best senior home health care in Davie, Broward and Palm Beach Counties.